daynauth/DSA/linkedlist/linkedlists.md

-## Singlely Linked List Implementation
+## Singly Linked List Implementation
 Each node can be implemented in C as a `struct` that contains a variable for the data and a variable that points to the next node in the list.